-Not too dense but not too light, these waffles balance the sweetness of banana with the spice of cinnamon, nutmeg, and ginger to make a waffle that is just right.
+Not too heavy but not too light, these waffles balance the sweetness of banana with the spice of cinnamon, nutmeg, and ginger.
+It’s a delicious waffle you’ll want to make again and again.

-Once mixed, plug in your waffle iron and give it a couple of minutes to heat.
+Also remember that like an oven, your waffle iron will need a couple of minutes to pre-heat.
 Learning the proper amount of batter to add can be a bit hit and miss at first.
-Aim to fill the griddle about 3/4 of the way and use the back of the ladle to spread the batter around.
-Practice makes perfect, but the following video helps too.
+Aim to fill the griddle about 3/4 of the way, using the back of the ladle to spread the batter.
+Practice makes perfect, but the included video helps too.

 This recipe makes between 6 – 8 waffles, which cook for about 2 – 3 minutes each depending on how crispy you like them.
 To keep my banana waffles from getting cold I turn my convection oven to warm and place the waffles inside as they are done.